 Many are not aware that gasoline spoils after being left in a tank unused for some time.
 The best practices are to use new gas when restarting equipment use after it has been in storage.
 If the gas was not already drained and the tank emptied previously when the equipment was put away, then it is important to drain the tank and use brand new gasoline when starting to use the equipment once again.

 Good maintenance of any equipment that has cutting blades is to clean and sharpen the blades to keep them cutting at the most efficient levels.
 If equipment has been out of service for a while, it is a good time to maintain the cutting blades by cleaning and sharpening them, before putting the equipment back into action.

 Spark plugs that are not properly maintained can cause an engine to run poorly.
 As normal routine maintenance, it is a good idea to clean spark plugs, check the spark gap, and replace any that are worn out.

 Oil, like gas, needs to be fresh to work well.
 If oil is left in equipment that sits idle, sludge can develop that may reduce engine efficiency.
 It is best to drain the old oil and change oil when putting equipment back into use after storage.
 Follow the manufacturer’s recommendations for changing the oil when the equipment is being used regularly under normal operations.

-Store your all lawn, garden, and landscaping equipment like lawn sprinklers, lawn Mower, etc. under a safe roof, so that it does not get damaged.
+Store your all lawn, garden, and landscaping equipment like lawn sprinklers, lawn Mower, etc. under a safe roof, so that they does not get damaged.
 There are many effective solutions for storage that include outdoor metal buildings, steel garden sheds, metal carports, enclosed metal garages, and lean-to storage buildings attached to another building or that are self-supporting.
 The choice of a metal building(s) for the best storage of equipment depends on the inclement weather, the type of equipment, and the needs for protection and security.